jonbenfri/virtual-handshake/README.md

 1. In the Virtual Handshake app, click the Bluetooth icon in upper-right corner and select paired device.

-1. After successfully connecting, press the "shake" button.
-You can hold down the button.
+1. After successfully connecting, press and hold the "shake" button.